uhm-descartes/ee643spring2024/morea/introduction/experience-introduce-yourself.md

 ---
-title: "E02: Introduce yourself"
+title: "E01: Introduce yourself"
 published: true
 morea_id: experience-introduce-yourself
 morea_type: experience
-morea_summary: "Get started with the ICS 314 Discord server"
+morea_summary: "Get started with the EE 643 Discord server"
 morea_sort_order: 3
-morea_start_date: "2021-07-08T23:00"
+morea_start_date: "2024-01-08T23:00"
 morea_labels:
 ---

-# E02: Introduce yourself
+# E01: Introduce yourself

 ## Task

-For this experience, join the ICS 314 Discord server.
+For this experience, join the EE 643 Discord server.
 You will receive an invitation to this server via email.

 Please read through all channels in the Welcome category.